KartikSharma907/KartikSharma907.github.io/_pages/about.md

 <p style="text-align: justify">I have interned at Kizora Software Private Limited, a solution provider on a cloud platform focused on data processing and analytics.
 I built a website to provide optimized routes (with any number of stoppages) to travel from one place to another (through any mode of travel).</p>

 <p style="text-align: justify">I am either at the gym or binging tv shows/animes in my free time.
-I love traveling, covering almost every state in India.
-I have traveled around 20 states in India and Singapore, and Malaysia.
-I am a big fan of Weekend and Travis Scott :)</p><br>
+I love traveling, and I have traveled 20 states in India, and also experienced the culture of Singapore and Malaysia.
+I like to relax by listening to songs of Weeknd and Travis Scott.</p><br>

-Thank You for visiting my site!
+Thank You for visiting my site and if you have any inputs, would love to hear from you!